 Can I qualify for life insurance after I’ve been prescribed Ondansetron?

-Yes, individuals can and often will be able to qualify for a traditional term or whole life insurance policy after having been prescribed Ondansetron.
-In fact, some may even be able to qualify for a Preferred Plus!
+Yes, individuals can often qualify for a traditional term or whole life insurance policy after being prescribed Ondansetron.
+In fact, some may even be eligible for a Preferred Plus rating!